Mainakcris7/body-performance-classification/README.md

 # Classification based on Body Performance

-Classifying humans based on their fitness level and body performance. `A` class refers to best body performance.
+Classifying humans based on their fitness level and body performance. `A` class refers to the best body performance.
 This is a practice project based on `Classification` in `Machine Learning`.
 Dataset is available on `Kaggle`.